|

 game of this size.

-So limited chips for a ColecoVision game had therefore some limitation in the gameplay for ColecoVision.
+So limited chips for a ColecoVision game had therefore some limitation in the gameplay for ColecoVision

-like the real arcadegame"- Well you most realize that was a different game you played,
+like the real arcade game" Well, you most realize that

 but many are close to.

-ColecoVision and the Adam had the core, and was the precursor for the later
+both was the precursor for the later

 MSX adventure.